 Back in London, the exterior of the Allied HQ is King Charles Street, running west from Whitehall in Westminster.
 The street, which runs parallel to Downing Street, was previously used in Robert de Niro's CIA drama The Good Shepherd, with Matt Damon.
 The Cabinet War Rooms, in which Winston Churchill planned the Allied campaign, really are beneath the streets here, and thy’re open to the public.
 The underground bunker seen in the film, though, is the sturdy interior of Longcross Studios, Chobham Lane, Chertsey, in Surrey, which fittingly began its life as a tank factory.

-Captain America downs a pint with his English chums in one of London’s grandest Victorian boozers, which is unfortunately closed at the moment – its future uncertain.
-Crocker's Folly, 24 Aberdeen Place in Maida Vale, NW8, comes with a great legend.
+Captain America downs a pint with his English chums in one of London’s grandest Victorian boozers, which at the time lay closed and abandoned.
+Now reopened as a splendid gastropub/restaurant, it's Crocker's Folly, 24 Aberdeen Place in Maida Vale, NW8, comes with a great legend.

 The former hotel, a riot of gilt and carved marble, was built in 1898 by businessman Frank Crocker.
 The story goes that Frank spent lavishly, on the assumption that a planned West Country railway line would terminate at Maida Vale.
 On discovering the terminus was to be built a couple of miles away at Marylebone, he threw himself from an upstairs window in a fit of despair.